Lemonatix/how-to-python/README.md

 ## Getting Started

 Follow these instructions to clone this repository to your local machine.
-I will explain how to set it up in VSCode, any other IDE should be similar.
+I will explain how to set it up in VSCode.
+Setup for any other IDE should be similar.

 ### Prerequisites